US bans Russian energy imports, Ukrainians flee cities under fire

 Lawmakers gave him a standing ovation, although at least one said later that a no-fly zone was out of the question as it could lead to a wider European war.

 Western sanctions imposed over the invasion have already cut Russia off from global trade and financial markets.
-But Russia is the world's biggest exporter of oil and natural gas and till now these exports had been exempted from international sanctions.
+Russia is the world's biggest exporter of oil and natural gas but until now these exports were exempt from international sanctions.

 Announcing the U.S. ban, Biden said: "That means Russian oil will no longer be acceptable in U.S. ports and the American people will deal another powerful blow to Putin's war machine."